-The breed is characterized by a fawn fur with dark stripes that can be dense to scarce (one or two stripes).
+The Boxer brindle is characterized by a fawn fur with dark stripes that can be dense to scarce (one or two stripes).
 Brindle Boxers have white fur on the legs and chest.

 5. White Boxer Dog

 These Boxers are almost all white but not technically albino.
 They may have brindle patches or fawn-colored fur near the eyes, on top of the head, base of the tail, and ears.
 A typical feature of White Boxers is the lack of a black mask that is a standard in almost all Boxers.